 One of the features of this case is the absence of any written record of what Mr McGlinn wanted at the outset and, in particular, what standard of finish he required at Maison d’Or … a point he repeatedly made was that it had not been designed or built in accordance with the exceptionally high standards that he had asked for.
 This, inevitably, led to numerous disputes as to what precisely it was that he had required, given the absence of any written record or clear design brief.

-So spend some time to work out why they are buying from you and make sure your contract includes this aim.
+Spend some time to work out why your client is buying from you and make sure your contract includes this aim.
 Otherwise you may both be barking at the moon!

 Case: McGlinn v Waltham Contractors Ltd EWHC 149 (TCC), paragraphs 39 and 160